Self-immolation of Wynn Bruce: Climate-related developments

 Bruce's self-immolation came after various negative reports about the climate.
 A working group within the Intergovernmental Panel on Climate Change had recently released its Climate Change 2022: Mitigation of Climate Change report as part of the IPCC Sixth Assessment Report, stating that action to reduce the most extreme effects of climate change would need to happen "now or never" and leading António Guterres to criticize "a litany of broken climate promises" by world leaders.
 Climate-related natural disasters and other crises were also increasing at the time; Bruce's home of Colorado had experienced its most destructive wildfire ever in December 2021, and its three largest wildfires ever in 2020.

 In February 2022, the Supreme Court of the United States heard oral arguments for the case West Virginia v.
 EPA; the court's decision on the case could limit or revoke the ability of the United States Environmental Protection Agency to regulate carbon dioxide emissions, and the conservative majority on the court had indicated that they may do so.
 The court additionally had other upcoming environmental cases on the docket.

-An article in Colorado Newsline noted that when Wynn Bruce was born, the temperature globally was 0.01ºC above the average global temperature from the mid-1900s.
-When he died, the temperature was roughly 0.85ºC above that average and continuing to rise.
+An article in Colorado Newsline noted that when Wynn Bruce was born, the temperature globally was 0.01°C above the average global temperature from the mid-1900s.
+When he died, the temperature was roughly 0.85°C above that average and continuing to rise.